 • Two player link by cable.
 This will be put as a droppable feature, which will be implemented if there is time.
 We can see no reason why it cannot be implemented.
 All the code will be designed to accommodate this but our experience with the link from the original gameboy shows that the timing can cause big problems.
 As there is no room for slippage in the schedule we would rather be safe and not guarantee inclusion.

 Progress Table/Password Progression

 • Progress Table.
 This will be implemented but to save it properly will need battery backup.
-Failing this we will implement a password system to store the important data such as position, max score etc. This will allow the player to enter a password when he switches on again and restore his progress so that he does not have to play the early levels again if he does not want to.
+Failing this we will implement a password system to store the majority of the data.

 Best Trial Times